sharonaju/send-money/README.md

 4. **Details Screen**:
    - Displays the details of the selected form in a **formatted JSON**.

+### Custom Reusable UI Components
+- **FormOptionsView**: A reusable UI component used to display options in the form, allowing the user to select from a list of services or providers.
+- **FormTextFieldView**: A reusable UI component used for text input fields in the form, making it easy to create consistent input fields across the app.

 ### Libraries and Frameworks:
 - **Swift** (language)